 - Fold the other side over to form a taco shape.
 Fry each side of the taco for 2-3 minutes, until both sides are golden brown and crispy.

-- Serve with onion and cilantro, and some consomé to dip the tacos in.
+- Serve with onion, cilantro, lime wedges, and some consomé to dip the tacos in.

 Different cuts of beef can be used for this receipe.
 Chuck roast, rump roast, virtually any roast that can be cooked and shredded.

 Other options are stew meat, or chunks of beef the butcher cuts.
 Ground beef is not recommended.

 The consomé can also be served as a soup or stew instead of making tacos.